Count every bill and coin, verify the total, and know instantly if the cash box balance is right — or where the gap is.

 A cash count sheet template helps you count bills and coins by denomination, calculate the total, and compare it to the expected balance at the end of each shift.

-Start Tracking Cash BalancesFree tier available.
-Paid plans from $19/month.
+Skip the Paper CountFree 14-day trial.
+Paid plans from $15.83/month.
 No credit card required.

 A cash count sheet is a structured form for counting physical cash by denomination.
 You list each bill and coin type, count the quantity of each, multiply to get a subtotal, and add everything up.
 The result is compared to your expected balance — the one your records say should be there.